poweredgenl/smarthome/README.md

 - Based on ESP32 dev boards im implementing a -per room- tracking system paralell to the NVR/AI setup.
 With https://espresense.com/ as basis.

   I already have trakcing enabled downstairs but i want to enable it thru the rest of the house in every room based on BLE/BL signals from our phone and/or         activity trackers.
+Planned are 9 zones (dining, living, hallway, kitchen, storage, office, master bedroom, baby room, attic).
+4 are in construction to test the   setup.

 ### Backlog